ocaml/v2.ocaml.org/site/learn/tutorials/data_types_and_matching.md

 Instead of integers, we could build a tree of key-value pairs.
-Then, if we insist that the keys are unique and that a smaller key is always left of a larger key, we have a data structure for dictionaries which performs better than a simple list of pairs:
+Then, if we insist that the keys are unique and that a smaller key is always left of a larger key, we have a data structure for dictionaries which performs better than a simple list of pairs.
+It is known as a *binary search tree*:

 ```ocamltop
 let rec insert (k, v) = function